 Each team would also still have to work out optimal brake and tire temperatures and so many other variables that work together.
 As such good innovation with new designs, such as Red Bull and Williams’s active exhaust, would still be well rewarded with race wins.

 Benefits for society

 Imagine how much this open sharing and collaboration with an element of competition would advance technologies and improve vehicles in ways that would benefit all motorsports and eventually benefit society as a whole with better and more advanced vehicles.

 For example F1 would be at the cutting edge of energy recovery where heat energy from the brakes, engine, exhausts and fluids is put back into powering the engine again.
 Such technologies have clear uses in everyday transportation, including public transportation, which would benefit everyone.

 F1 should lose the dinosaur technocrat Bernie Ecclestone and his regulations.
 Get the excitement back by letting manufacturers make cars that go as fast as possible and let’s have some racing instead of artificially creating “excitement” by forcing them to go slowly because they have to manage the tires.

 We can add excitement by putting some skin in the game and making some money.
-The best places to bet on Formula 1 are Sportsbet (review, bettors in must use a VPN) and Cloudbet (review, bettors in must use a VPN) They have the best websites and you can bet live in-play which mostly involves predicting how the pit stops will play out.
+The best places to bet on Formula 1 are Sportsbet (review, bettors in the must use a VPN) and Cloudbet (review, bettors in the must use a VPN) They have the best websites and you can bet live in-play which mostly involves predicting how the pit stops will play out.
 Enjoy your betting!